 All you have to do is return your fob to your organization’s Modo Liaison.

-Please email business(at)modo.coop with the name of the driver to remove.
-Collect the fob from that person.
-Please note if the driver has an individual use account with us they should keep their fob.
+Email firstname.lastname@example.org with the name of the driver to remove and collect their fob.
+Please note, if the driver has an individual use account with us they should keep their fob.

 Questions?
-Contact Mona or Susanne from our Business Member team at 604.673.2496 or email us at business(at)modo.coop.
+Contact Mona or Susanne from our Business Member team at 604.673.2496 or email us at email@example.com.